choonkeat/choonkeat.github.io/_posts/2022-03-04-regarding-repl.md

 <sub><a name="footnote1">[1]</a> I was developing a Slack bot in a place with no wifi, and I just wrote decoders based on JSON samples I'd downloaded earlier from their docs site, then I write code that worked with those types, fixing bugs along the way until it compiles.
 When I'm finally back online, I tried my bot... and it worked the first run!
 I'm not such a meticulous person so credits totally goes to the Elm compiler and its type system.</sub><br/>

 <sub><a name="footnote2">[2]</a> This should possibly be the understatement akin to SVN users downplaying the speed of Git, while Git rightfully claims [it's so freaking fast that you actually use it differently](https://youtu.be/4XpnKHJAok8).
-I should want to experience such repl someday.</sub><br/>
+Must be giddying!
+I should want to experience such repl workflow someday.</sub><br/>